-- Accounts payable increased by \$6.6 million primarily due to an increase in unpaid invoices at year-end.
-Accounts payable decreased by \$22.6 million from fiscal year 2016 to fiscal year 2017. - Accrued liabilities (current) increased by \$4.1 million primarily due to an increase in accounts payable related to payroll.
-This increase was partially offset by a decrease in other accrued liabilities primarily due to a financial settlement related to the acquisition of BRNI that was accrued at June 30, 2017.
-There was an increase in accrued liabilities of \$2.4 million from fiscal year 2016 to fiscal year 2017. - Advances from federal government decreased by \$4.4 million from fiscal year 2018 as a direct result of a return of Federal Perkins loan funds to the federal government.
-This category experienced no significant change from fiscal year 2016 to fiscal year 2017. - Leases payable decreased by \$5.1 million in fiscal year 2018 mainly due to the payoff of the Maclin Hall lease.
-Leases payable decreased by \$1.2 million from fiscal year 2016 to fiscal year 2017. - Bonds payable decreased by \$16.1 million in fiscal year 2018 due to scheduled bond principal payments during the year.
-Bonds payable experienced an increase of \$4.3 million from fiscal year 2016 to fiscal year 2017. - Notes payable increased by \$17.3 million primarily due to a new loan received by the Research Corporation from Wells Fargo during fiscal year 2018.
-The proceeds from this loan were used to pay the United Bank loan and provide additional funds for projects on Beckley campus.
-Notes payable increased by \$14.3 million from fiscal year 2016 to fiscal year 2017.
+- Accounts payable increased by \$8.3 million primarily due to an increase in unpaid invoices at year-end.
+Accounts payable decreased by \$6.6 million from fiscal year 2017 to fiscal year 2018. - There was an increase of \$4.6 million in accrued liabilities (current) mainly due to unrestricted funds received from Sodexo as part of the dining services contract; these funds included \$4.7 million for the unamortized investment in the HSC cafeteria space formerly leased by HSC Fresh Kitchen.
+An additional increase was due to the buyout of contracts for former assistant football coaches.
+This was partially offset by a decrease in non-current accrued liabilities; this decrease was primarily due to final payment of the Big 12 Conference revenues for the Big East Conference settlement.
+Accrued liabilities increased by \$5.9 million from fiscal year 2017 to fiscal year 2018. - Debt service payable to the Commission decreased by \$4.5 million due to scheduled payments during the year.
+This liability experienced a similar decrease from fiscal year 2017 to fiscal year 2018. - Bonds payable decreased by \$16.6 million in fiscal year 2019 due to scheduled bond principal payments during the year.
+Bonds payable experienced a decrease of \$16.1 million from fiscal year 2017 to fiscal year 2018. - Net OPEB liability decreased by \$12.5 million due to a decrease in the University's proportionate share of the State's net OPEB liability at June 30, 2019.

-• The University recorded \$158.4 million as its proportionate share of the net OPEB liability at June 30, 2018 in accordance with GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
 The OPEB plan is a cost-sharing, multiple-employer, defined benefit other postemployment benefit plan that covers the retirees of State agencies, colleges and universities, county boards of education and other government entities administered by PEIA and the RHBT.
 As a participant in the OPEB plan, the University is required to recognize its proportionate share of the collective net OPEB liability provided through the plan.
 The proportionate share is calculated based on employer and non-employer contributions to the OPEB plan.

-The OPEB liability decreased by \$33.0 million from fiscal year 2017 to fiscal year 2018.
-The OPEB liability increased by \$5.1 million from fiscal year 2016 to fiscal year 2017.

-• Net pension liability decreased by \$3.5 million due to a decrease in the University's proportionate share of the net pension liability of the WV Teachers' Retirement System, which is administered by the WV Consolidated Public Retirement Board.
-When comparing fiscal year 2016 to fiscal year 2017, there was an increase of \$2.3 million.
+The net OPEB liability decreased by \$33.0 million from fiscal year 2017 to fiscal year 2018. - Net pension liability decreased by \$3.0 million due to a decrease in the University's proportionate share of the net pension liability of the WV Teachers' Retirement System, which is administered by the WV Consolidated Public Retirement Board.
+When comparing fiscal year 2017 to fiscal year 2018, there was a decrease of \$3.5 million.

-In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date," during fiscal year 2018 and 2017, the University recorded deferred inflows related to pensions in the amount of \$1.2 million and \$1.5 million, respectively.
-These deferred inflows represent the University's proportionate share of the difference between employer contributions and proportionate share of contributions, the difference between expected and actual experience, and the net difference between projected and actual investment earnings.
+In accordance with the provisions of GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," and Statement No. 71, "Pension Transition for Contributions Made Subsequent to the Measurement Date," during fiscal year 2019 and 2018, the University recorded deferred inflows related to pensions in the amount of \$1.2 million for both years.
+For fiscal year 2019, these deferred inflows represent the University's proportionate share of the difference between employer contributions and proportionate share of contributions, the difference between expected and actual experience, and the net difference between projected and actual investment earnings.

-The University recorded deferred inflows related to OPEB of \$26.1 million at June 30, 2018 in accordance with the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-These deferred inflows represent the University's proportionate share of the net difference between projected and actual investment earnings on plan investments, the difference between employer contributions and the University's proportionate share of contributions, and the difference between expected and actual experience.
+The University recorded deferred inflows related to OPEB of \$36.2 million and \$26.1 million at June 30, 2019 and June 30, 2018, respectively, in accordance with the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
+For fiscal year 2019, these deferred inflows represent the University's proportionate share of the net difference between projected and actual investment earnings on plan investments, the difference between employer contributions and the University's proportionate share of contributions, the difference between expected and actual experience, and changes in assumptions.